ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ### The Disparity Revealed

 Now comes the critical comparison.
-The visualizations below show Raleigh's actual population composition on the left, and the racial breakdown of traffic stops on the right.
+The visuals below show Raleigh's population by race on the left, and the racial breakdown of traffic stops on the right.
 If policing were proportional and unbiased, these two charts should look nearly identical.

 Do they?
 ```js